 - There is too much distraction, too much “helpfulness” that students have to sub-consciously learn to ignore so they can think about what they’re reading, studying and learning.
 How can we create the focus, calmness and clarity that are necessary for effective learning?

-- Paper – test the recognition and understanding of various visual metaphors for length, structure and location within contents.
+- Paper – tested the recognition and understanding of various visual metaphors for conveying length, structure and location within contents.
 Some of the ideas were not even noticed by testers, or simply too abstract.
 A line at the top or left border of the window was mistaken for a scrollbar, for example.

 - High fidelity – for user testing we needed to give readers the working mechanics within a broad swath of content—and with different types of content—to ensure the testing context aligned with the real world scenarios they would encounter.
 Using Principle, HTML/CSS/JS and Keynote, various prototypes were tested.

 - Refinement – At first, my solutions confused readers by trying to do too much.
 They not only addressed the sense of place and overview needs, but they also tried to indicate which sections of the text book were assigned as homework and when those assignments were due.
 Most users found that confusing, distracting and unnecessary.
 When we limited Quick View to just the book overview and your current and most recent place in it, students found that most useful.
 In fact, Quick View became the second-most used feature of the product.